FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 NOTE: the "arpa" domain is controlled by the IAB.
 Allocation of "eap.arpa" requires agreement from the IAB.

+## The realm field

+The sub domain in realm is assigned via the EAP Provisioning Identifier Registry which is defined in {{registry}}.
+The registry holds strings such as "noob" identifying the EAP method being used for limited initial authentication and provisioning for EAP methods that also provision credentials.
+Naturally, the sub domain must follow the domain name conventions specified in {{RFC1034}}.

 ## The username field

-The username field is assigned via the EAP Provisioning Identifier Registry which is defined below.
-The registry can either hold a fixed string such as "noob", or a prefix such as "V-".
-Prefixes give vendors and Service delivery organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.

-The username field MUST NOT omitted.
-That is, "@eap.arpa" is not a valid identifier for the purposes of this specification.  {{RFC7542}}
-recommends omitting the username portion for user privacy.
-As user privacy is not needed here, the username field can be publicly visible.
+The username field is dependent on the EAP method being used for provisioning.
+For example, {{RFC9140}} uses the username "noob".
+Other EAP methods MAY omit the username as RECOMMENDED in {{RFC7542}} or use the username "anonymous" as permitted by {{RFC7542}}.

 # Overview

-For EAP-TLS, both {{RFC5216}} Section 2.1.1 and {{RFC9190}} provide
-for "peer unauthenticated access".
+For EAP-TLS, both {{RFC5216}} Section 2.1.1 and {{RFC9190}} provide for "peer unauthenticated access".
 However, those documents define no way for a peer to signal that it is requesting such access.
 The presumption is that the peer connects with some value for the EAP Identity, but without using a client certificate.
 The EAP server is then supposed to determine that the peer is requesting unauthenticated access, and take the approprate steps to limit authorization.

 There appears to be no EAP peer or server implementations which support such access, since there is no defined way to perform any of the steps required.  i.e. to signal that this access is desired, and then limit access.

 TBD: The Wireless Broadband Alliance (WBA) has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP type.
 Get link.

 EAP-NOOB {{RFC9140}} takes this process a step further.
 It defines both a way to signal that provisioning is desired, and also a way to exchange provisioning information within EAP-NOOB.
 That is, there is no need for the device to obtain limited network access, as all of the provisioning is done inside of the EAP-NOOB protocol.

 TEAP {{RFC7170}} provides for provisioning via an unauthenticated TLS tunnel.
-There is a server unauthenticated provisioning mode (TBD), but the inner TLS exchange requires that both end authenticate each other.
+There is a server unauthenticated provisioning mode ({{RFC7170}} section 3.8.3), but the inner TLS exchange requires that both end authenticate each other.
 There are ways to provision a certificate, but the peer must still authenticate itself to the server.

 ## Taxonomy of Provisioning Types